Thelymitra × truncata: Taxonomy and naming

 Thelymitra × truncata was first formally described in 1917 by Richard Sanders Rogers from a specimen collected near Myponga and the description was published in Transactions and Proceedings of the Royal Society of South Australia.
 The specific epithet (x truncata) is a Latin word meaning "to maim or shorten by cutting off", referring to the shaped of the middle lobe on top of the column.

 Distribution and habitat

-The truncate sun orchid is widespread but uncommon, growing in heath, woodland and open forest.
+Truncate sun orchid is widespread but uncommon, growing in heath, woodland and open forest.
 It occurs in southern New South Wales, most of Victoria, south-eastern South Australia and in Tasmania.